Portugao/Blogging/MU/BloggingModule/Resources/docs/scribite/integration.md

 # SCRIBITE INTEGRATION

 It is easy to include MUBloggingModule in your [Scribite editors](https://github.com/zikula-modules/Scribite/).
-MUBloggingModule contains already the a popup for selecting posts and other items.
+MUBloggingModule contains already the a popup for selecting posts.
 Please note that Scribite 5.0+ is required for this.

 To activate the popup for the editor of your choice (currently supported: CKEditor, TinyMCE)